nosolls/geos-singularity/README.md

 ## Do I have to make changes to the run script for these containers to work with slurm?

 If you want to change the amount of tasks the run script specifies or use multiple nodes, then yes.
-A specified amount of tasks (`ntasks`) will already be mad/e once an experiment derictory is created, and you should ideally go by this.
+A specified amount of tasks (`ntasks`) will already be made once an experiment directory is created, and you should ideally go by these conditions for your slurm script.
 However, if you'd like to change these values, the variables `FV_NX` and `FV_NY` in the runscript will have to be changed to what number of nodes / number of cores you'd like.